-There are messages associated with changing the default password on the admin account since this password must be changed starting in software version 4.7.
+There are messages associated with changing the default password on the admin account since this password must be changed.

 If the following message is displayed, the system administrator must change the default password on the admin account:

 ATTENTION: Admin account password must be changed to a non-default value for security purposes.